Prasant03/ETH-Begineer/README.md

 Compile the contract by selecting the Solidity compiler version from the left-hand sidebar and clicking the "Compile" button.

-Deploy the contract by navigating to the "Compile and Run" tab and clicking "Deploy" under "UNI."
+Deploy the contract by navigating to the "Compile and Run" tab and clicking "Deploy" under "PCK."

-Interact with the contract by using the mint and burn functions to manage UNI tokens for specific addresses.
+Interact with the contract by using the mint and burn functions to manage PCK tokens for specific addresses.
 You can check the total supply using the totalsupply variable.

 # Help
 If you encounter any issues or have questions, feel free to reach out to the project contributors for assistance.